 Here's a list of upcoming seminars, dates, and times.
 We look forward to seeing you online!

 Teaching grammar can be engaging and fun?
 Yes, it can!
 Instead of chanting grammar rules or completing countless conventions worksheets, we invite young writers to explore conventions as special effects devices that activate meaning.
 In this full-day digital seminar, Whitney La Rocca, co-author of the Patterns of Power family of resources, will show you how to create classrooms—whether in-person or remote—where students are curious about language, engage with the world around them, and notice and experiment with the conventions all writers use. ($149)

 Matthew R. Kay

-Learn how to make your classroom—whether it’s in-person, remote, or a blend of both—one of the best venues for your students to discuss race.
-Developed by Matthew R. Kay based on the principles behind his book, Not Light, But Fire, this series of four 75-minute digital seminars is designed to give teachers and administrators a method and strategies for initiating and facilitating meaningful, productive, and respectful dialogues about race. ($199)
+Learn how to make the classroom—whether it’s in-person, remote, or a blend of both—one of the best venues for students to discuss race.
+Developed by Matthew R. Kay based on the principles behind his book, Not Light, But Fire, this series of four 75-minute digital seminars is designed to give teachers and administrators a method and strategies for initiating and facilitating meaningful, productive, and respectful dialogues about race. ($149)